shwethaj1104/News-App-React-native/README.md

 npm install
 npm start
-Scan the QR code using expo app via android or iphone to access app (or) create a emaulator using android studio
+Scan the QR code using expo app via android or iphone to access app (or) create a emulator using android studio
 ___________________________

 ![image](https://user-images.githubusercontent.com/107784718/227857833-9264cedf-c889-4b45-a92a-7546ccffcc8e.png)